-If you would like to read about how we teach Phonics at Mersey Park please see the English page here.
+At Mersey Park we follow the ‘Jolly Phonics’ scheme to teach Phonics, if you would like to read about how this is taught, please see the English page here.

 Phonics Information for Parents